Norway FSA recommends tightening of mortgage lending rules

 The regulator proposed to the finance ministry that bank customers should only be allowed to borrow up to 4.5 times a household’s gross annual income, instead of 5 times previously, and that banks should only deviate from rules in 5% of cases.

-The Nordic country has one of the highest rates of household debt in developed countries, according to the Organisation for Economic Cooperation and Development.
-(Reporting by Gwladys Fouche, editing by Terje Solsvik)
+The Nordic country has one of the highest rates of household debt in developed countries, according to the Organization for Economic Cooperation and Development.